RAID5 versus RAID10

 OK, so that brings us to the final question which is: What is the REAL problem with RAID5?
 It does recover a failed drive right?
 So writes are slower, I don't do enough writing to worry about it and the cache helps a lot also, I've got LOTS of cache and I can buy more!
 (Do you catch the logical and financial fallacy of that last piece?)

-The problem is that despite the improved reliability of modern drives and the improved error correction codes on most drives, and even despite the additional 8 bytes per block of error correction that EMC and some other vendors put on their more advanced disk subsystems (if you are lucky enough to use one of these), it is more than a little possible that a drive will become flaky and begin to return garbage.
-This is known as partial media failure.
+The problem is that despite the improved reliability of modern drives and the improved error correction codes on most drives, and even despite the additional 8 bytes per block of error correction that Dell/EMC and some other vendors put on their more advanced disk subsystems (if you are lucky enough to use one of these), it is more than a little possible that a drive will become flaky and begin to return garbage.
+This is known variously as partial media failure or unrecoverable errors (UREs).
 Up to a point the drive itself will correct single bit errors.
-Now SCSI, higher end SATA, and other intelligent drives reserve several hundred disk blocks to be remapped to replace fading sectors with unused ones when read errors cannot be corrected by rewriting the sector.
-However, if the drive is going these will not last very long and will run out and the drive does NOT report correctable errors back to the OS!
-Therefore you will not know the drive is becoming unstable until it is too late and there are no more replacement sectors and the drive begins to return garbage.
+Now SCSI, SAS, higher end SATA, and other intelligent drives reserve several hundred disk blocks to be remapped to replace fading sectors with unused ones when read errors cannot be corrected by rewriting the sector.
+However, if the drive is going these will not last very long and will run out and the drive does NOT report correctable errors back to the OS or the SAN monitoring software!
+Therefore you will not know the drive is becoming unstable until it is too late and there are no more replacement sectors and the drive begins to return garbage or even only errors.
 [Note that the recently popular IDE/ATA/SATA drives do not (to my knowledge) include bad sector remapping in their hardware so garbage is returned that much sooner.]
 When a drive returns garbage, since RAID5 does not EVER check parity on read (RAID3 & RAID4 do BTW and both perform better for databases than RAID5 to boot) when you write the garbage sector back garbage parity will be calculated and your RAID5 integrity is lost!
 Similarly if a drive fails and one of the remaining drives is flaky the replacement will be rebuilt with garbage also propagating the problem to two blocks instead of just one.

-Need more?
 During recovery, read performance for a RAID5 array is degraded by as much as 80%.
 Some advanced arrays let you configure the preference more toward recovery or toward performance.
-However, skewing priority towards performance during recover will increase recovery time and increase the likelihood of losing a second drive in the array before recovery completes.
+However, skewing priority towards performance during recover will increase recovery time and increase the likelihood of losing a second drive in the array or encountering a new URE before recovery completes.
 Losing a second drive in a RAID5 array will result in catastrophic unrecoverable 100% data loss.
-RAID10 on the other hand will only be recovering one drive out of 4 or more pairs with degraded performance ONLY of reads from the recovering pair making the performance hit to the array overall only about 20%!
+Encountering a URE will result in partial data loss which may render the entire data set unusable.
+RAID10 on the other hand will only be recovering one drive out of four or more mirrored pairs with degraded performance ONLY of reads from the recovering pair making the performance hit to the array overall only about 20% (or less)!
 Plus there is no parity calculation time used during recovery – it is a straight data copy so recovery time is much shorter.

 For safety and performance favor RAID10!
 The original reason for the RAID2 through RAID5 specifications was that the high cost of disks was making mirroring (ie RAID1), impractical for many organizations.
 That is no longer the case!
 Drives are commodity priced, even the biggest fastest SSD drives are cheaper in absolute inflated dollars or adjusted dollars than drives were then and the cost per MB is a tiny fraction of what it was.
 Does RAID5 make ANY sense anymore?
 Obviously I think not.

-Speaking of SSD drives, their failure rates, including bit loss, are nearly identical to that of spindle drives.
+Speaking of SSD drives, their failure rates, including bit loss (UREs), are nearly identical to that of spindle drives.
 Also SSD memory cells have a lifetime limited by the number of writes cycles they are subjected to.
 For that reason modern SSD drives shuffle data to less used cells when it is written to spread the load and push the failure time away down the calendar.
-But, like the replacement sectors on magnetic drives eventually the cells will reach their end-of-life and begin to fail and return garbage.
+But, like the replacement sectors on magnetic drives eventually the cells will reach their end-of-life and begin to fail and return garbage or only errors.
 So everything I have said about the dangers to your data of using RAID5 does not change if you are now using SSD drives instead of magnetic platter drives.